Berkeley Science Books

 f = Gm1m2/r12

-However, by using the value m23 /(m1 + m2)2 for the mass of the 2nd object, the problem is identical to the one solved in the previous section.
+So, by using the value m23 /(m1 + m2)2 for the mass of the 2nd object, the problem is identical to the one solved in the previous section.

 Conic Sections and Polar Coordinates